The Atiyah--Segal completion theorem in twisted K-theory

 \section{Introduction}

-The aim of this note is to prove the following twisted analogue of the Atiyah--Segal completion theorem \cite{ASC}.\footnote{The material in this note will appear in the author's Stanford University PhD thesis, written under the direction of R.~L.~Cohen.} \begin{theorem} Let $X$ be a finite $G$-CW complex, where $G$ is a compact Lie group.
-Then the projection $\pi : EG \times X \to X$ induces an isomorphism
+The aim of this note is to prove the following twisted analogue of the Atiyah--Segal completion theorem \cite{ASC}. \begin{theorem} Let $X$ be a finite $G$-CW complex, where $G$ is a compact Lie group.
+Then the projection map $\pi : EG \times X \to X$ induces an isomorphism

 for any twisting $\tau$ corresponding to an element of $H^1_G(X;\,\Z/2) \oplus H^3_G(X;\, \Z)$. \end{theorem}